ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 ## toDate32OrNull {#todate32OrNull}

-The same as `toDate32` but returns `NULL` if a zero argument is received.
+The same as `toDate32` but returns `NULL` if invalid argument is received.

 **Example**